kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 ## Merge example

-0. Use a 4-element array to explain mergesort - why should
+0. Use a 4-element array to explain mergesort - why should it be 8 and so confusing upfront?
-1. How many lists are there in Row 4?
+1. With reference to below diagram, how many lists are there in Row 4?
 2. Until what row is **Divide** happening?
 3. From which row onwards **Conquer** has begun?